 The Paw Lifestyles Extra Heavy-Duty Leash is designed to be one of the strongest leashes on the market, and it is specifically intended for medium to large dogs.

-- Be safe and visible at night: 2 seems of luminous reflective threading keeps you both safe and...
+- BE SAFE AND VISIBLE AND NIGHT: 2 seems of luminous reflective threading keeps you both safe and...

 Features: At first glance, the Paw Lifestyles Leash looks like most other nylon webbing leashes.
 However, this leash is made from 1-inch-wide, 3-millimeter-thick webbing.
 That means it’s nearly twice as thick as most similar leashes.